sk-yadav1/real-time-yoga-recognition/README.md

 #### To run it on your system-

-1. Install and setup openpose https://github.com/CMU-Perceptual-Computing-Lab/openpose
+1. Install and setup OpenPose https://github.com/CMU-Perceptual-Computing-Lab/openpose
-2. Run the open pose on webcam mode and direct the results to \output
+2. Run the OpenPose on webcam mode and direct the results to \output
 3. Run prediction and write output to file python predictSeq.py > export.txt
 or Run prediction and show output on terminal python predictSeq.py

 Feel free to adjust predictSeq.py input folder and the weights.
-Contact me for any issues not resolved by adjusting file paths.
+Contact us for any issues not resolved by adjusting file paths.
 You can also use the video files in your project.

+You may visit https://youtu.be/C_629XEmd1Q for real-time demo of the code.

 Please cite as: